34 Healthy Passover Recipes

 3. Matzoh Brei With Bananas and Pecans

-This rendition of matzo brie’s more sweet than savory, but it’s still nutritious enough to meet our criteria for a healthy Passover meal.
-And while the pictures make this dish look something like an artistic masterpiece, the recipe’s actually pretty easy to follow.
-Bananas, pecans, milk, and maple syrup add a hefty dose of potassium, protein, and calcium to traditional matzo brei.
-(The recipe calls for whole milk, but use skim or non-dairy milk to cut the calories; those watching their sugar intake can use less syrup.)
+This rendition of matzo brie (Yiddish for "fried matzo") is more sweet than savory, but it’s still nutritious enough to meet our criteria for a healthy Passover meal, and the recipe’s pretty easy to follow.
+Bananas, pecans, milk, and maple syrup add a hefty dose of potassium, protein, and calcium to traditional matzo brei (Those watching their sugar intake can use less syrup.).

 4. Skinny Matzo Brei With Fresh Spinach, Garlic, and Onions

 It wouldn’t be a Passover morning without the smell of egg-y matzo sizzling in a frying pan.
-Traditional matzo brei (Yiddish for “fried matzo”) calls for a lot of eggs and butter, and that’s basically it.
-But it turns out this recipe is easily green-ified (and at least a little health-ified) thanks to superfood spinach, which packs a ton of antioxidants, vitamins, and minerals.
+Traditional matzo brei calls for a lot of eggs and butter, and not much else.
+But the classic recipe is easily green-ified (and at least a little health-ified) thanks to superfood spinach, which packs a ton of antioxidants, vitamins, and minerals.

 5. Smoked Salmon Omelet